1 Changing the size of MySQL buffers

 The stack size for each thread.
 Many of the limits detected by the

-test are dependent on this value.
+crash-metest are dependent on this value.
 The default is normally large enough.
-See section 11 The MySQL benchmark suite. wait_timeout
+See section 11 The MySQL benchmark suite. wait_timeout- The number of seconds the server waits for activity on a connection before closing it.

-affect the maximum
+table_cache and max_connections affect the maximum

 number of files the server keeps open.
 If you increase one or both of these